aaronbloomfield/pdr/README.md

   [cs2150/index.html](cs2150/index.html) file.
 - [exams](exams/index.html): past exams for the course; there are two midterms and a final for each semester.
+- [ibcm](ibcm/ibcm.html): the files necessary for the IBCM module on machine langauge, which is taught about two thirds of the way into the course.
 - [labs](labs/index.html): the labs are the main assignments in the course, and each lab is split into pre-lab, in-lab, and post-lab parts.
 To view the labs, see the [labs/index.html](labs/index.html)